Fidel Castro Fast Facts

 Birth name: Fidel Alejandro Castro Ruz

-Father: Angel Castro, a wealthy Spanish landowner.
+Father: Angel Castro, wealthy landowner

-Mother: Lina Ruz, a cook and maid to Angel Castro's first wife.
+Mother: Lina Ruz, cook and maid to Angel Castro's first wife

-Children: with Natalia Revuelta: Alina Fernandez Revuelta; with unknown woman: Jorge Angel Castro; with Dalia Soto del Valle: Antonio, Alejandro, Angel, Alexis, Alex; with Mirta Castro: Fidelito
+Children: with Natalia Revuelta: Alina; with unknown woman: Jorge Angel; with Dalia Soto del Valle: Alexis, Alexander, Antonio, Alejandro, Angel; with Mirta Diaz-Balart: Fidel "Fidelito"

 Other Facts: